The answer to ‘can I sow Cornflowers in Autumn?’ is a pretty resounding yes, unless you live in the Baltic far north.

 *Once they start flowering….then keep on pickin’ ’em…if you let them ‘go over’…they will stop producing flowers.

-Naturally you lucky people can buy these wonderful seeds in the Higgledy Garden Shop and you will also find a might ‘Seeds to sow in Autumn Collection’ which is well worth a gander.
+Naturally you lucky people can buy these wonderful seeds in the Higgledy Garden Shop and you will also find a mighty ‘Seeds to sow in Autumn Collection’ which is well worth a gander.
 Sowing hardy annuals seeds in autumn is well worth it…earlier flowers the following spring are nothing short of a joy.

 I hope you are all having a swimmingly good weekend.